Richard Jolly

-Sir Arthur "Richard" Jolly, KCMG (born 30 June 1934) is a leading development economist who was named one of the fifty key thinkers globally in this field of economics.
+Sir Arthur "Richard" Jolly, KCMG (born 30 June 1934) is a development economist who served as Assistant Secretary-General of the United Nations from 1982 to 2000.
+He has been named one of the fifty key thinkers globally in developmental economics.

 Jolly currently serves as Honorary Professor and Research Associate of the Institute of Development Studies at the University of Sussex focusing on issues of world development and the role of the UN in global governance.
-From 1982 to 2000 he was an Assistant Secretary-General of the UN, first as deputy executive director of UNICEF and from 1996 as Coordinator of the UNDP’s Human Development Report.
-He co-authored the influential book Adjustment with a human face: protecting the vulnerable and promoting growth.
+From 1982 to 2000, he was an Assistant Secretary-General of the UN, first as deputy executive director of UNICEF and from 1996 as Coordinator of the UNDP’s Human Development Report.
+He co-authored the book Adjustment with a human face: protecting the vulnerable and promoting growth.

 Biography

-The son of Arthur Jolly, a chartered accountant, by his wife Flora née Leaver, a commissioner for the Girl Guides, he attended Brighton College before going up to Magdalene College, Cambridge and graduating with first-class honours in Economics in 1956.
+Jolly was born on 30 June 1934, in Hove, the son of Arthur Jolly, a chartered accountant, and his wife Flora née Leaver, a commissioner for the Girl Guides, he attended Brighton College before going up to Magdalene College, Cambridge and graduating with first-class honours in Economics in 1956.
 Facing National Service, he applied for exemption from military service as a conscientious objector, which was granted conditional upon work as a Rehabilitation Officer in Kenya.
-In 1958 Jolly pursued postgraduate studies at Yale University, receiving a PhD in 1962.
+In 1958, Jolly pursued postgraduate studies at Yale University, receiving a PhD in 1962.

-In 1959 Jolly was secretary of the British Alpine Hannibal Expedition, which sought to recreate Hannibal's route across the Alps with the aid of an elephant.
+In 1959, Jolly was secretary of the British Alpine Hannibal Expedition, which sought to recreate Hannibal's route across the Alps with the aid of an elephant.
 This expedition resulted in Jolly's first published article "Hannibal's route across the Alps: results of an empirical test".

 Jolly was appointed Research Fellow at the East Africa Institute of Social Research in 1963, advising on manpower to the Government of Zambia (1964–66), and Research Officer in Applied Economics at Cambridge University (1964–68).

 Appointed a Fellow of the Institute of Development Studies in 1969, Jolly became its director from 1972 until 1981; in 1972, he co-directed with Hans Singer the ILO Employment Mission to Kenya, published as Employment, Incomes and Equality.
 He also served as Special Consultant on North-South issues to the Secretary-General of the OECD in 1978, and from 1978 to 1981 was a member and rapporteur of the UN Committee on Development Planning.

-From 1982 to 1995 he was deputy executive director in UNICEF, with responsibilities for UNICEF's programmes in over 130 countries of the world, including UNICEF's strategy for support to countries in reducing child mortality and implementing the goals agreed at the 1990 World Summit for Children.
+From 1982 to 1995, he was deputy executive director in UNICEF, with responsibilities for UNICEF's programmes in over 130 countries of the world, including UNICEF's strategy for support to countries in reducing child mortality and implementing the goals agreed at the 1990 World Summit for Children.
 In UNICEF, he was also directly involved in efforts to ensure more attention to the needs of children and women in the making of economic adjustment policies, and co-authored the book Adjustment with a Human Face.
-During this period, from 1982 to 1985, he was vice president of the Society for International Development and from 1987 to 1996, was Chairman of its North/South Roundtable.
+From 1982 to 1985, he was vice president of the Society for International Development and from 1987 to 1996, was Chairman of its North/South Roundtable.